earthspecies/beans-zero/README.md

 Run ```cli --help``` to see the available commands.

+## Task descriptions

+....
+NEED INFO HERE ABOUT WHAT THE TASKS ARE THERE AND WHAT KINDS OF OUTPUTS ARE EXPECTED

 ### Fetch the dataset
 ```bash
 # if you have activated the virtual environment